Markdown Editor

 What's the difference between ordered and unordered lists?

-- item or * item.
+Unordered lists use bullet points and are created with - item or * item.
 Ordered lists show numbers and are created with 1. item, 2. item, etc. Use unordered lists for non-sequential items and ordered lists when sequence matters.

 How do I create a code block in Markdown?